A fast algorithm for All-Pairs-Shortest-Paths suitable for neural networks: The R-distance at finite gain

-As discussed in section \ref{sec:derivations} (Eqn \ref{eq:gamma-max}), $1/\gamma$ should exceed the number of redundant paths ${N_{ij}^{(k)}}$, namely the number of paths from node $j$ to $i$ that all have length $k$.
-Depending on the graph type, this number may be very large or very small.
-For example, on a binary tree, there is just one shortest path between any two nodes.
-By contrast, on a grid graph (nodes and edges following a square grid), there may be a huge number of such redundant paths.
-In that case, one finds that the constraint $\gamma < {N_{ij}^{(k)}}$ takes its toll, by greatly limiting the upper range of $\gamma$ (Fig \ref{fig:performance}B).
-However, this high degree of redundancy does not appear in the other graph types tested here (Fig \ref{fig:performance}A,C,D,E).
-The binary tree graphs allow the greatest range of $\gamma$ for a perfect R-distance, with the only practical constraint being the critical gain (Fig \ref{fig:performance}C).
-These trees don't suffer from redundant paths, and the maximal distance grows only logarithmically with the number of nodes.
+The effect can be seen in the numerical results of Figure~\ref{fig:performance}B, where the accuracy of the R-distance declines steeply at large $\gamma$ and more so the larger the graph.
+By contrast, this high degree of redundancy among shortest paths does not appear in the other graph types tested here (Fig \ref{fig:performance}A,C,D,E).
+The binary tree graphs allow the greatest range of $\gamma$ for a globally correct R-distance, with the only practical constraint being the critical gain (Fig \ref{fig:performance}C).
+These trees don't suffer from redundant paths, and the diameter of the graph grows only logarithmically with the number of nodes.